 |Secondary Disciplines||Fine Arts, Language Arts/English, Problem Solving, Social Studies/History|

-This program examines the economic and government structure of colonial Virginia, explores the impacts of British taxes and tariffs on the colonials, and investigates the roles of Virginians in declaring independence and waging the Revolutionary War.
-The audience will examine specific individuals and situations to promote an understanding of the wartime experiences of Virginians, and those who served in Virginia, during the war.
+This program examines the economic and government structure of life in the colonies, explores the impacts of British taxes and tariffs on the colonials, and investigates the roles of Virginians in declaring independence and waging the Revolutionary War.
+The audience will examine specific individuals and situations to promote an understanding of the Revolutionary experiences of many of our Founding Fathers.
 Famous Virginians such as George Washington, Thomas Jefferson, James Madison, and George Mason will be discussed as well as lesser known individuals like Anna Maria Lane and James Lafayette.

-The interactive program will use primary sources including manuscripts, maps, and portraits, along with replica artifacts to examine the change in Virginia from a British colony to a state in the newly formed Republic.
+The interactive program will use primary sources including manuscripts, maps, and portraits, along with replica artifacts to examine the change from a collection of British colonies to a newly formed Republic.